How to Print to PDF?

 Print to XPS and convert to PDF

-If you are using Windows 7 or 8, you can always choose “Microsoft XPS Document Writer” as a printer and later convert XPS file to PDF file.
+If you use Windows 7 or 8, you can always choose "Microsoft XPS Document Writer" as a printer and later convert the XPS file to a PDF file.

-After choosing this printer, click “Print” and new window will pop up asking you how and where you want to save your XPS file.
-Type a name, choose a file destination, and then click “Save”.
+After choosing this printer, click "Print", and a new window will pop up asking you how and where you want to save your XPS file.
+Type a name, choose a file destination, and then click "Save".